PatwinchIR/RandomForest-On-MapReduce/README.md

 # Structures
 1. Read train data from a CSV file.
 2. Build n InputSplits for n trees, n is a command line argument.
-   1. Use customized InputFormat.getSplits() to create n InputSplits.
+   1. Use customized `InputFormat.getSplits()` to create n `InputSplit`s.
 So the framework would call n mappers.
-   2. Use customized RecordReader.nextKeyValue() to create 2/3 subset of the training data with replacement.
+   2. Use customized `RecordReader.nextKeyValue()` to create 2/3 subset of the training data with replacement.
-   3. When Mapper.run() is calling nextKeyValue(), this method directly return 2/3 of the data.
+   3. When `Mapper.run()` is calling `nextKeyValue()`, this method directly return 2/3 of the data.
-3. Each InputSplit would assign to a mappper.
+3. Each `InputSplit` would assign to a mappper.
 4. After receiving data, each mapper start to build tree and produce prediction for test dataset.
-   (Each mapper is only going to receive one key/value pair from RecordReader.)
+   (Each mapper is only going to receive one key/value pair from `RecordReader`.)
-5. Pass the test data and label as key and value to reducer.
+5. Pass the test data and label as key and value to `Reducer`.
-6. Reducer counts the majority label according to key.
+6. `Reducer` counts the majority label according to key.
 7. Write results to output file.

 # Notes
-1. Use `process.py` to process the "smallerData.csv" file to get 80/20 train/test data(approximately label balanced).
+1. Use `process.py` to process the `smallerData.csv` file to get 80/20 train/test data(approximately label balanced).
-2. Use all the jars in the "JARS" folder as this project's dependencies.
+2. Use all the jars in the `JARS` folder as this project's dependencies.
 (It's all hadoop 2.7.3 framework.)